Donor Stewardship Tips

 Donor Stewardship is about effectively caring for your donors in a way that allows you to foster long-term relationships with them that are beneficial to everyone involved.
 This means conveying how much you really appreciate each donor’s contribution to your organization and how much you care about them as members of your community.

-Following an effective stewardship plan can help you to create strong personal connections between your donors and your mission, transitioning them from supporters to integral members of your organization.
+Following an effective stewardship plan can help you to create strong personal connections between your donors and your mision, transitioning them from supporters to integral members of your organization.

 Post-Give Greater Allen County Donor Stewardship Tips